Sellers Home Inspection in The Greater Toronto Area

 If a buyer relying on a sellers home inspection report for their home purchase has questions or needs clarification on a part of the report, who would they call?
 A home inspector has no obligation to speak to or even legally discuss any aspect of his/her inspection without the clients consent (the individual(s) who hired and have a signed agreement with the inspector).
 At Solex Group, we always try helping our clients with telephone advice when they have questions about their home or inspection report, even years later.
 This is yet another downside to a buyer relying only on a sellers home inspection report.

-PLEASE CALL US PRIOR TO BOOKING A SELLER'S HOME INSPECTION - we unfortunately turn down most seller home inspection requests.
+PLEASE CALL US PRIOR TO BOOKING A SELLER'S HOME INSPECTION - we unfortunately turn down some seller home inspection requests.

 Provided with Our Service:

 1. Full colour electronic (pdf) home inspection report sent to you by email that includes:

 Photos, illustrations, recommendations